noobling/prof-comp/Sprint 3/Internal Project Retrospective.md

 ### Success Metric ($100 test)

-* Record Sleep Data on web app  - SUCCESS
+ $20 - Convert data into excel format or similar (e.g. CSV) - SUCCESS

-* Data Visualisation on Web App  - SUCCESS
+ $15 - Record Sleep Data on web app  - SUCCESS

-* Notifications e.g. Reminder to record sleep data  - PASSABLE (Made email notifications)
+ $15 - Record Sleep Data on iOS - SUCCESS (Using a PWA)

-* Convert data into excel format or similar (e.g. CSV) - SUCCESS
+ $15 - Record Sleep Data on the Android App - SUCCESS

-* Record Sleep Data on iOS App - PASSABLE (Using a PWA)
+ $15 - Compatible web app - SUCCESS

-* Record Sleep Data on Android App - SUCCESS
+ $5 - Data Visualisation on Web App  - SUCCESS

-* Compitable web app - SUCCESS
+ $5 - Data Visualisation on iOS - SUCCESS (Using the PWA)

-* Data Visualisation on Android App - UNSUCCESSFUL (Not a high priority)
+ $5 - Data Visualisation on the Android App - UNSUCCESSFUL (Not a high priority)

-* Data Visualisation on iOS App - SUCCESS (Using the PWA)
+ $5 - Notifications e.g. Reminder to record sleep data  - SUCCESS (Made email notifications)

 ## Project Discussion